theianchia/ascenda-mobile-asg/README.md

 $ open -a simulator
 ```

-From the root of the project, run `flutter run` to start the project
+Run `flutter run` to start the project
 ```bash
 $ flutter run
 ```